wpmetabox/docsv2/docs/sanitization.md

 In this case, whatever users input will be saved.

-:::info
+:::info Not a premium user?

-You need the **Meta Box Builder** extension, which is a premium extension and is already bundled in Meta Box AIO and MB Core, to follow this instruction.
-If you're not a premium user, consider [purchasing a license](https://metabox.io/pricing/) to use it.
+This instruction uses **Meta Box Builder** extension, which is a premium extension and is already bundled in Meta Box AIO and MB Core.
+If you're not a premium user, please [purchase a license](https://metabox.io/pricing/) to use it.
+However, you can do this with code.
+See below for more information.

 :::

-If you use code, then set `'sanitize_callback' => 'none'` in the field settings:
+If you use code, then set `'sanitize_callback' => 'none'` in the [field settings](/creating-fields-with-code/#field-settings):

 ```php
 [